-Coronavirus: preparing to care for your elderly relative
+Coronavirus: preparing to care for an elderly person

 Please note: this information was correct at time of publishing (13 March 2020) – please consult government guidelines for the most up-to-date information.

 “My name is Andrew and I work for www.caresourcer.com, a website that helps people find care.

 Today I’m talking to you if you’ve got an elderly relative or loved one that’s in a care setting or lives by themselves.
 That’s because over the next couple of weeks and months it may be that you have to step in and provide some caring duties.

 In anticipation and planning for that there’s a few things you can do now.
 You can talk with your family and the friends of that individual around how you’re going to support that elderly person if for instance the care that they need is no longer available and provided or if indeed they need additional care and support.